~Alberto Cabrera 1988 (Cubs 2012-2013)

 Canavan was the starting second baseman for most of the 1892 season, but he had a hard time with the bat.
 He only hit .166 in 487 plate appearances–among the worst performances in Cubs history.
 He finished his career with Cincinnati.

 The third baseman had a great season with Triple A Iowa in 2016, and when the Cubs suffered a few injuries, he briefly had a run with the parent club.
 In eleven at-bats he only recorded one hit.
-Nevertheless, he is considered a top prospect in the Cubs organization.
+He had another brief call up in 2017, but with no real place to play on the big league club, he was the centerpiece of a trade that brought Justin Wilson and Alex Avila to the Cubs at the trade deadline.

 ~Chris Cannizzaro 1938 (Cubs 1971)